ryanlane/Mimir-Platform/api-service/docs/IMPLEMENTATION_STATUS_V2_1.md

 ---

-The v2.1 core infrastructure is now **production-ready** and provides a solid foundation for building rich, self-contained channel plugins with modern web UI capabilities.
+The v2.4 core infrastructure is now **production-ready** and provides a solid foundation for building rich, self-contained channel plugins with modern web UI capabilities and robust settings management.
 The filesystem-based approach combined with database persistence offers the best of both worlds: simple deployment and robust management.

 **Next:** Ready to proceed with Phase 2 implementation (Zip Upload & Security) or begin React frontend integration.